FrederikTobner/Cellox/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Program**
-code that reproduces the behavior:
+Code that reproduces the behavior:

 ```
 // Add program here